Formidable-class frigate: Armament

 The frigates are equipped with Boeing Harpoon missiles and Oto Melara 76 mm guns for surface defence.
 The Harpoon missile has a range of 130 km and uses active radar guidance.
 It is armed with a 227 kg warhead.
 There is space for as many as 24 Harpoon missiles at the center of ship making it the most well armed ship of its class.
 The gun fires 6 kg shells to a maximum range of 30 km at a firing rate of up to 120 rounds per minute.
+The Harpoon missiles will be replaced with the Blue Spear SSM co-developed by IAI and ST Engineering as part of the Formidable's ongoing mid-life upgrade (MLU) programme, giving the frigates additional beyond-line-of-sight(BLOS) as well as sea and land attack capabilities.

 The frigates are also equipped with the EDO Corporation active low frequency towed sonar to enable long range submarine detection and classification, as well as EuroTorp A244/S Mod 3 lightweight torpedoes fired from two B515 triple-tube launchers hidden behind the bulwark.

 The frigates are equipped with Sikorsky S-70B naval helicopters, an international derivative of the United States Navy Sikorsky SH-60B Seahawk.
 The Ministry of Defence signed a contract with Sikorsky Aircraft Corporation in January 2005 to acquire six of these helicopters, which will be organic to the frigates.
 Each of these naval helicopters are equipped with a Telephonics AN/APS-143 Ocean Eye X-band maritime surveillance and tracking radar, a L-3 Communications Helicopter Long Range Active Sonar (HELRAS) dipping sonar, EuroTorp A244/S Mod 3 torpedoes and a Raytheon AAS-44 electro-optic system to provide infrared detection and tracking.
 The naval helicopters will be raised as a squadron in the Republic of Singapore Air Force and piloted by air force pilots, but the system operators will be from the Navy.

+Mid-life upgrades

+On 5 May 2023, the Ministry of Defence of Singapore announced plans to update the capabilities of the Formidable class frigates.
+On 14 December 2023, ST Engineering received the contract for the upgrade which it expects to complete by 2028.
+A related contract was announced by Naval Group on 2 May 2024 to support the upgrade as partners of ST Marine.